 What happened to DoubleSpeak, and what can I use instead?

 DoubleSpeak was retired in 2026 and is no longer playable.
-For a live replacement that also runs real LLMs, try Gandalf for a quick game, or PromptTrace for a structured, free curriculum with prompt-stack visibility and defensive labs.
+For a live replacement that also runs real LLMs, try Gandalf for a quick game, or PromptTrace for a structured, free curriculum with assembled prompt-layer visibility and mitigation analysis.